-- provide Internet access to students when on-site. - provide Internet filtering of inappropriate materials in accordance with Church guidelines and Federal regulations. - provide web-based storage areas.
+- a.
+School Responsibilities - SPS will: - provide Internet access to students when on-site. - provide Internet filtering of inappropriate materials in accordance with Church guidelines and Federal regulations. - provide web-based storage areas.
 These will be treated similar to school lockers.
-SPS reserves the right to review, monitor, and restrict information stored on or transmitted via schoolowned equipment and to investigate inappropriate use of resources. - provide ongoing instruction on appropriate use.
+SPS reserves the right to review, monitor, and restrict information stored on or transmitted via school-owned equipment and to investigate inappropriate use of resources. - provide ongoing instruction on appropriate use. - b.

-b.
 Parent/Guardian Responsibilities

-SPS recognizes that the SPS 1:1 Chromebook program introduces a new learning environment that may be unfamiliar to parents / guardians.
+SPS recognizes that the SPS I:I Chromebook program introduces a new learning environment that may be unfamiliar to parents / guardians.
 Follow these guidelines to assist in successfully incorporating and engaging in this transformation.